tenebroso/reynspooner/wp-content/plugins/json-rest-api/readme.txt

 Contributors: rmccue, rachelbaker
 Tags: json, rest, api, rest-api
 Requires at least: 3.9
-Tested up to: 4.3-alpha
+Tested up to: 4.4
-Stable tag: 1.2.3
+Stable tag: 1.2.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Access your site's data through an easy-to-use HTTP REST API.
+Access your site's data through an easy-to-use HTTP REST API (Version 1, deprecated).

 == Description ==

+**Notice:** This is the deprecated Version 1 of the WP REST API.
+It's no longer supported beyond security fixes.
+Please consider [WP REST API v2](https://wordpress.org/plugins/rest-api/) for your website, although there are [considerations to be aware of](https://make.wordpress.org/core/2015/12/11/wp-rest-api-version-2-0-beta-9/).

 WordPress is moving towards becoming a fully-fledged application framework, and we need new APIs.
 This project was born to create an easy-to-use, easy-to-understand and well-tested framework for creating these APIs, plus